Rebecca Furniss McGuire

 Special Yoga for the Special Child

-I now work with Special Yoga Works in Stroud as one of their practitioners and have provided a Special Yoga group for children and their parents with the NHS Paeditatric physiotherapy department.
+I have worked with Special Yoga Works ( now The Maya Project) in Stroud as one of their practitioners, providing one-to-one yoga sessions to children in primary schools and special schools and to groups of primary and secondary age children.
+Sophie Bolton and I provided a Special Yoga group for children and their parents with the NHS Paeditatric physiotherapy department.
+Sophie and I often think and work together doing this work.

 We can provide individual weekly sessions for children with Special Needs, from 4 months of age to young adulthood.